Martin Chambers: Career

 Chambers' first tenure with the group lasted from mid-1978 until the mid-1980s.
 Coping with the death of bandmates Honeyman-Scott and Farndon proved difficult, and his consequent lack of enthusiasm resulted in his departure from the group during the Get Close sessions.
 According to Hynde, "I felt his playing had deteriorated.
 I think he was still very traumatized by [the loss of] Pete and Jimmy."
 (Uncut, 1999) Martin concurred, admitting "I wasn't really into it to be honest."

 Chambers rejoined the group in 1994 during the sessions for Last of the Independents, and has been with the group ever since (Uncut, 1999).
 When he rejoined, Seymour recalled "When Martin sat down, it began to feel like a real band."
 Martin summed up his reunion with the group, saying: "at the end of the day [Chrissie] asked me back because no one could make it work quite like we did."
 (Rhino Entertainment Company, 2006) Hynde concurred, saying: "I missed him terribly. ...
 Both he and I were floundering—and probably not playing well—and I needed someone to kick me in the ass and inspire me.
 We went through one song and it was the same buzz as when we first played together.
 No one has that swing and feel."
 (Hot Press, 1994).

 In late 2008, The Pretenders released the album Break Up the Concrete with Chambers being replaced by Jim Keltner, although Chambers remained an official member and played with the band on live dates.
+He did, however, appear on the 2020 album Hate for Sale.
 In addition to playing with the Pretenders, Chambers also plays in the band Miss World fronted by songwriter Jonathan Perkins, who had worked with artists such as XTC and Original Mirrors.

-In late September and early October 2009, Chambers sat in on drums for the seven Mott the Hoople reunion shows (2 in Monmouth and 5 at Hammersmith Odeon) alongside former Cheeks bandmate Verden Allen due to the illness of Dale Griffin who had loaned Chambers his kit for his first live show in 1967 at St. Mary's Church Hall, Ross on Wye, Herefordshire.
+In late September and early October 2009, Chambers sat in on drums for the seven Mott the Hoople reunion shows (two in Monmouth and five at Hammersmith Odeon) alongside former Cheeks bandmate Verden Allen due to the illness of Dale Griffin who had loaned Chambers his kit for his first live show in 1967 at St. Mary's Church Hall, Ross on Wye, Herefordshire.

+Chambers played drums on the fourth Razorlight album, Olympus Sleeping (2018).